 But for the best experience with the northern lights, it’s always better to see them streaking across the sky over one of Iceland’s incredible landscapes – away from the city and the lights.
 We've rounded up the 10 best viewing locations for the northern lights in Iceland.

 How to Tell if the Northern Lights Will be Out

 If there’s a good level of activity, the next thing you need to take note of is your chosen area to view the lights.
-If there is green colour over that part of the country, unfortunately this means that the sky will be covered with clouds.
+If there is green colour over that part of the country, unfortunately, this means that the sky will be covered with clouds.
 You won’t be able to see them, so you should change your destination.
 If you’re changing destination at the last minute, remember to check the condition of the roads you’ll be taking: www.road.is

 Finally, there are several Facebook groups where local Icelanders post their own northern lights alerts!

-What are the Northern Lights in Iceland Like?
+What are the Northern Lights like?

-How to Photograph the Northern Lights in Iceland
+How to Photograph the Northern Lights

-If the lights are strong enough, you’ll be able to capture photos of them with just your smart phone (although it’s likely to just be a green blur).
+If the lights are strong enough, you’ll be able to capture photos of them with just your smartphone (although it’s likely to just be a green blur).
 For more professional photos, you’ll need a tripod for long exposure shots, a good camera that has the option for adjusting the settings manually, a wide bright lens, charged battery, memory cards, and good gloves that both keep your hands warm and let you operate the camera.